arielf/weight-loss/README.md

 ## Further progress

-You may note that in the top chart there's a notable acceleration in the rate of weight-loss.
+You may note that in the top (date vs. weight) chart there's a notable acceleration in the rate of weight-loss.
 The cause was deeper insights and better ability to sustain the diet the more I understood the problem.

 ***Extending the fasting time*** was one major accelerator of weight-loss rate.
 I did that by: